QinShuangyu/MoYoungWatchFlutterSDK/Wiki.md

 ## 48.3 Gets Training Detail

 Get detailed data for training.
-The query result will be obtained through the trainingEveStm monitoring stream, the return type is trainingChange, and the training detailed data is TrainBean.trainingInfo
+The query result will be obtained through the trainingEveStm monitoring stream, the return type is trainingChange, and the training detailed data is TrainBean.trainingInfo.

 ```dart
 _blePlugin.queryTraining(int id);